 Here is ”Supreme Pain for the Tyrant,” a song that is rather explicitly anti-KMT.
 It tells the story of the failed 1970 assassination attempt on Chiang Ching-kuo, Chiang Kai-shek’s son, by a pro-independence activist.
 “Let me stand up like a Taiwanese / Only justice will bring you peace,” the lyrics conclude.
 (The video is full of imagery that compares the KMT to the Nazis.)

 The KMT is certainly seen by many as corrupt, out of touch, and too close with China, but “Taiwanese identity” is about more than just likening the party to Nazis.
 Chthonic and Lim also declare Taiwan as distinct from China by reaching back to before the KMT arrived at all.
-Lim often sings in Taiwanese,, and writes lyrics centered on aborigines that predate Chiang’s arrival by many centuries.
+Lim often sings in Taiwanese, which is distinct from Mandarin and has been widely spoken in Taiwan for hundreds of years, and writes lyrics centered on aborigines that predate Chiang’s arrival by many centuries.
 The song “Takao,” for example, tells the story of Taiwanese aborigines who fought in the Imperial Japanese Army in the Second World War.

 Chthonic songs often come with an explanation of their historical inspiration, usually posted on Facebook or in the video’s YouTube description.
 “Defenders of Bú-Tik Palace,” Chthonic explains, is about the 1930 Wushe Incident—in which Taiwanese aborigines were killed for rising up against Japanese oppression—and for “all martyrs who sacrificed themselves in resistance against dictators and fought for independence.”